dzakiazhari/daily-payslips-generator/README.md

 # Daily Workers Payslips Generator

-This program generates payslips for daily workers based on the data inputted and calculates the salary of waste pickers based on the weight and type of plastic they collect.
+Depending on the data entered, this programme generates payslips for daily workers and calculates waste picker salaries depending on the weight and kind of plastic collected.

 ## Daily Worker Payslip Generator